 Final Thoughts: Once again, the lack of details is a major limitation.
 Having to pay a significant fee just for the ability to sell online is frustrating too – although this does mean you’re avoiding a monthly fee.

-With that in mind, Ruby Ribbon is the best company in this list.
+Though I don’t represent any company on this list, or make money from promoting any individual brand in any way, in my opinion Ruby Ribbon is the best company in this list.
 Their products are a little different than other companies and they’re reasonably priced.
 Ruby Ribbon is also upfront about their compensation plan and doesn’t require you to meet high targets right from the beginning.
 They also seem to be catalog based, which helps minimize risk.